 We live in a world full of constant pressures.

-We often come across the perfect mom, dedicated wife, the amazing body, great career, and great relationship.
+We often come across the perfect mom, a dedicated wife, an ideal body, a great career, and a great relationship.

 Honestly, as much as we try not to compare ourselves, we simply can’t.